As of 2012, they have a 1-week approval process in Portland, Oregon! See below for details on applicable building codes.

 If you're wondering what is a Rocket Mass Heater in the first place, I suggest starting with this page: http://www.ernieanderica.info/rocketstoves

-Relevant code sections include Section 1000 for Masonry Chimneys and Fireplaces (and especially R1002 for Masonry Heaters, here's the California version of R1002)
+Relevant code sections include IRC Chapter 10 for Masonry Chimneys and Fireplaces (and especially R1002 for Masonry Heaters, here's the California version of R1002)

-(Update: This process is now complete, and the finished code and drawings will be available at Portland's Building Design Services website in summer 2012, under ATAC (Alternative Technologies Advisory Committtee).
+(Update: The finished code and drawings are now available at Portland's Building Design Services website as of summer 2012, under ATAC (Alternative Technologies Advisory Committtee).
 These guidelines can be used to design and apply for permits through the usual Alternative Appeals Process in Portland, and may be helpful in other locations.
 A big thank you to Joshua Klyber, Bernhard Masterson, Melora Golden, and all the other ReCode Portland and ATAC members who made this happen.
 Www.portlandonline.com/BDS/ATAC.)

 We also want to get some EPA / UL testing done, to prove the claims about fuel efficiency, air quality, and heat delivery, and safety.

 We are currently raising funds to pay testing fees for a prototype Rocket Mass Heater, either on-site or lab testing depending on the city's desired level of proof, and our budget.
-RMH's don't consume enough fuel to undergo woodstove testing, so some custom variation of testing may be needed.
+RMH's don't consume enough fuel to undergo woodstove testing, so a new testing protocol may need to be written and approved.
+One of our colleagues has looked into this, and there's a Washington state expert who could write and submit the necessary protocols for an indeterminate fee.
 The local testing lab (OMNI-Labs, near the Portland Airport) charges about $5,000 for standard woodstove testing.